A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Introduction

-The importance of the field of rational numbers for computing influences our use rings and fields in developing data types.
+The importance of the field of rational numbers for computing influences our use of rings and fields in developing arithmetical data types.
+Earlier, we have sought finite axiomatisations to capture the algebraic laws of common meadows, taking the axioms of rings and fields as an inspiration and guide.
+This has led, in \cite{BergstraT2022b}, to a particular equational axiomatisation $E_{\mathsf{ftc-cm}}$ that has a clear relation with rings; it and its equivalent equational axiomatisations are the main object of study in this paper.

 In addition to focussing on division as a total function, we highlight the idea of a fraction -- the primary representation of rationals in practice -- adapting it to the abstract setting of meadows.
 Although fractions are not well-defined notions, the idea can be made perfectly precise using the syntax of the signature containing division.

-In general, a \textit{fracterm} is a term over the meadow signature $\Sigma_{m}$ whose leading function symbol is division.
-Fracterms were introduced in~\cite{BergstraP2016}, and a full motivation for the use of this syntax and terminology is given in~\cite{Bergstra2020}.
+\begin{definition} A \textit{fracterm} is a term over the meadow signature $\Sigma_{m}$ whose leading function symbol is division.
+Since the equations of $E_{\mathsf{ftc-cm}}$ highlight fracterms, we call $E_{\mathsf{ftc-cm}}$, equipped with the standard rules for equational deduction, a \textit{fracterm calculus}.\footnote{Fracterms were introduced in~\cite{BergstraP2016}, and a full motivation for the use of this syntax and terminology is given in~\cite{Bergstra2020}.} \end{definition}

-\begin{definition} The equational theory of common meadows is the set
+\begin{definition} The {\em equational theory of common meadows} is the set

-of all equations over $\Sigma_{cm}$ that are true in all common meadows; we call the this the {\em fracterm calculus for common meadows}. \end{definition}
+of all equations over $\Sigma_{cm}$ that are true in all common meadows. \end{definition}

 The objective of the paper is to develop enough theory to prove the following new result (Theorem~\ref{MainThm} below).\\